carl-mc/LEDA/README.md

 Pengl, and Nils-Christian Bormann (2020). *Linking Ethnic Data from Africa*.
 Journal of Peace Research, 59(3), 425–435.

+## Updates

+*12. June 2024*: Added links to Afrobarometer Rounds 7 and 8.
+Thanks to
+[Vladimir Chlouba](https://www.vladimirchlouba.com/) for the help with coding these (he coded the ethnicity variables, Carl Müller-Crepon added the languages)!

 ## Installation

 You can directly download and install the LEDA package from GitHub.